What are Accessible Solutions and Why Do They Matter?

 Accessibility refers to products, services, environments, facilities, or interactions being designed in a way that people with physical or mental limitations can also utilize or access that solution.
 A focus on accessible solutions ensure that users can interact with the solution using direct/unassisted access as well as indirect access (such as through assistive technology).

 Some disabilities and permanent limitations occur at birth but some develop over time or through circumstances.
-As the general population lives longer, as military actions creates more wounded warriors, as more people are affected by debilitating conditions, the need for accessible design continues to grow.
+As the general population lives longer, as military actions creates more wounded warriors, and as more people are affected by debilitating conditions, the need for accessible design continues to grow.
 And any of these people with temporary or permanent limitations are potential customers or users of a solution.

 Who Benefits from Accessible Solutions?